ARS CRIMINAL DAMAGE ATTORNEY PHOENIX, AZ

 ARS 13-1602 clearly outlines the felony criminal damage penalties as follows.

-• Class 5 felony: Damages over $2,000 but under $10,000, or damages to a property with the intent to intimidate someone that promotes or helps a criminal street gang.
+- Class 5 felony: Damages over $2,000 but under $10,000, or damages to a property intending to intimidate someone that promotes or helps a criminal street gang.

 What Are Defenses to Charges Under ARS 13-1602?

-As we mentioned previously, recklessness is one of the requirements in order for you to be convicted of criminal damage in Arizona.
+As we mentioned previously, recklessness is one of the requirements to be convicted of criminal damage in Arizona.
 The prosecution must show beyond a reasonable doubt that you acted recklessly when the property was damaged.
-In order to show this, they will need to prove that you understood and disregarded a substantial risk that property damage would occur, and that the risk was not justifiable.
+To show this, they must prove that you understood and disregarded a substantial risk that property damage would occur and that the risk was not justifiable.

 Sometimes, accidents happen that result in property damage, even when no reckless actions occurred.
 Even if you take all reasonable precautions in whatever you do, it is still possible to accidentally damage the property of another person.
 Damage alone does not make a criminal charge.
 Our attorneys will work to gather evidence that shows you did not act recklessly when the property was damaged.